BYU-CS-Course-Ops/markdowndata/README.md

 The tool is particularly useful for data which is often being updated such as in educational contexts.

+## Structure

+ - **h1** Marks the start of a new key value pair in the JSON object
+   - It will be followed by a table with the key-value pairs, it will consist of the same key value pairs for each subsequent h1
+ - **h2** These can be used as a list of dictionary values under the h1 key

 ## Example

 <table>